1. Home

 Table of Contents

-In what follows, we examine how communication begins to lose impact as it moves, why this becomes harder to detect as it scales, and what changes when communication is designed to carry its meaning forward, especially in an environment where AI increases both the speed and scale of reuse.
+Here, we focus specifically on the role of purpose and longevity in helping communication maintain coherence as it is reused, adapted, and scaled.
+We examine how communication begins to lose impact as it moves, why this becomes harder to detect under AI acceleration, and what changes when communication is designed to carry its meaning forward.

 When communication becomes a coordination problem?